Last Updated on June 13, 2023 by Matt Musico

 Whenever we talk about Washington Nationals history, we can’t forget about the Montreal Expos, folks.
-The Nats didn’t arrive in the nation’s capital until 2005, but it’s been long enough that it’s easy to forget about the organization’s earlier history north of the border.
-While Washington’s single-season home run record holder accomplished the feat with the club in D.C., the Nationals home run leaders for a single season have heavy ties to Montreal thanks to a certain Hall of Famer.
+The Nats didn’t arrive in the nation’s capital until 2005, but it’s been long enough that it’s easy to forget about the organization’s earlier history.
+While Washington’s single-season home run record holder accomplished the feat in D.C., the single-season Nationals home run leaders list has heavy ties to Montreal thanks to a certain Hall of Famer.

 Want to see the Nationals slug dingers in person?
 Grab tickets from our friends at Vivid Seats.
 And before you get to the stadium, make sure you’re decked out in the right gear.
 Get official Nationals merch from the MLB Shop or a ‘Big Dinger Energy’ shirt from our apparel store.